 RPL is still currently accepting suggestions while our branches are closed, but we will be not able to acquire any new materials or fill inter-library loan requests until sometime after our branches re-open.

 Our catalogue contains materials from Regina Public Library and all other public libraries in Saskatchewan.
 Regina customers can request materials and most can be provided to you from elsewhere in the province.

 If you can't find an item in the province-wide catalogue, RPL will consider purchasing it, or we’ll try to get it from another library in Canada.

-You can suggest a title or request one through interlibrary loans if you have a Regina Public Library card and an account in good standing (owing less than $10).
+Customers can suggest a title or request one through interlibrary loans with a Regina Public Library card and an account in good standing (owing less than $10).
 You can submit up to 10 requests a month.

 To request an item you may:

 When we receive your request, we will determine whether we wish to purchase the item or send the request out to other libraries in Canada.